VisiumCH/langfuse-on-azure/README.md

     azd auth login
     ```

-1. Create a new azd environment:
+2. Create a new azd environment:

     ```shell
-    azd env new
+    azd env new <env-name>
     ```

-    Enter a name that will be used for the resource group.
     This will create a new folder in the `.azure` folder, and set it as the active environment for any calls to `azd` going forward.

-1. (Optional) By default, the deployed Azure Container App will use the Langfuse authentication system, meaning anyone with routable network access to the web app can attempt to login to it.
+3. (Optional) By default, the deployed Azure Container App will use the Langfuse authentication system, meaning anyone with routable network access to the web app can attempt to login to it.
 To enable Entra-based authentication, set the `AZURE_USE_AUTHENTICATION` environment variable to `true`:

     ```shell
     azd env set AZURE_USE_AUTHENTICATION true